 2020 brought its challenges just like any vintage year.
 While some were challenging, many pushed us forward to continue experimenting in our winemaking process.

 The 2020 vintage was a big year of changes at the winery.
 We made the decision to go full tilt on organic certifications for all of our wines.
-This lets you know you can trust that everything made under the pét project label came from vetted sources and contains no SO2. (check our the organic section for more info on the certification process in the US and how it differs from certifications for European wines) The growing season was relatively standard, however as harvest approached severe smoke from the Pacific Northwest fires blew into the Walla Walla Valley.
-Because of potential smoke taint, we avoided the use of any skin contact on our whites this year which saved us from any serious smoke impact.
-Due to changing temperatures, sun exposure, and other byproducts of the fires, you may taste slight bitterness in some of the wines, but we managed to avoid smoke taint in our pet-nats.
+This lets you know you can trust that everything made under the pét project label came from vetted sources and contains no SO2 (check out our notes on organic practices for more info on the certification process in the US and how it differs from certifications for European wines).
+The growing season was relatively predictable, however as harvest approached, severe smoke from fires in California and parts of the Pacific Northwest created a lot of uncertainty.
+Because of potential smoke taint, we avoided the use of any skin contact on our whites this year, which saved us from serious smoke impact.

 We purchased fruit from Arete Vineyard this year, a new (for us) vineyard in the Columbia Valley AVA near the town of Othello, WA.
 This vineyard has some of the oldest Chenin Blanc and Gewürztraminer in Washington State (38 years old!).
 We are so excited to begin working with both varieties this year.
 Also joining the line-up: Riesling and Syrah.
 Along with the new wines we tried a few new wine-making techniques (both during fermentation and in the cellar) in an effort to continually push for more complexity and diversity of flavor in our pet-nats.